EnviDat/monitoring-backend/gcnet/README.rst

 4. Add or remove models from models.py and then rerun the commands listed in number 1 of this section.
 This project assumes that any new stations will inherit fields from the "Station" parent class.
-The source data for the new station must use one the field structures listed in dat_import.py or csv_import.py
+The source data for the new station must use one the field structures listed in the DEFAULT_HEADER of gcnet/management/commands/importers/processor/dat_import.py or gcnet/management/commands/importers/processor/csv_import.py

 Example new station model in models.py::